Wardwarf-Li/EGNet/README.md

 2. Generate saliency maps and evaluation metric for SOD dataset by `python3 run.py --mode test`

-3. Testing code we use is the public open source code. (https://github.com/Andrew-Qibin/SalMetric)

 ### Pretrained models, datasets and results:
 | [Page](https://mmcheng.net/jxzhao/) |